 During the 1890s Boucher worked several mining claims but also began leading tourists to his small camps.
 When the railroad brought increased tourist business to the South Rim in 1901, Boucher was better to able to make ends meet with tourism dollars and work he did for friends such as Pete Berry, John Hance, and Niles Cameron.

 Boucher left the canyon in 1909, selling the upper portion of his trail to the Santa Fe Railroad and Fred Harvey Company.
 Between 1911 and 1913 the railroad developed the "Hermit Trail" into the best constructed trail at the canyon, with cobblestone pavement and cement corrugation for better traction.
-Tourists traveled down the trail by mule to Hermit Creek where Hermit Camp offered visitor services such as tent cabins, restrooms, showers, a telephone line, and a Fred Harvey chef to cook meals.
+Tourists traveled down the trail by mule to Hermit Creek where Hermit Camp offered visitor services such as tent cabins, restrooms, showers, and a Fred Harvey chef to cook meals.

 Another early miner to arrive at the canyon around 1890 was Pete Berry.
 He and his partners, Ralph and Niles Cameron, discovered the purest grade of copper to be found at Grand Canyon on Horseshoe Mesa.
 They registered their claim as the Last Chance Mine and quickly built what is today's Grandview Trail.
 To speed construction, they took shortcuts such as "cribbing" - using juniper logs and chains to construct the trail next to a rock wall rather than blasting the trail out of the rock wall.
 Hikers still walk on many of these portions of the trail today.

 Berry and the Camerons also had mining claims in Bright Angel Canyon.
 They constructed the Bright Angel Trail, loosely following a Havasupai Trail down to Indian Garden.

 They registered the trail as the Bright Angel Toll Road but, until the railroad arrived in 1901, a toll was never actually collected.